APNA Competency Based Training for Suicide Prevention – Acute Care Settings

 Deaths by suicide in hospital settings are preventable.
 A recent survey of 15,000 health and behavioral health care staff indicated that, among those who interact with patients, only half had received training in suicide screening or risk assessment, and only one-third felt strongly that they had the knowledge, skill, confidence, and comfort in providing care for individuals at risk for suicide.1 Updated requirements from The Joint Commission’s National Patient Safety Goal for suicide prevention underscore the need to equip staff with education.
 Many of you are therefore searching for ways to train your nursing staff to assess suicide risk and keep patients safe.

-The American Psychiatric Nurses Association Competency Based Training for Suicide Prevention – Acute Care Settings is your answer.
+To help train nursing staff to assess suicide risk and keep patients safe, APNA offers the Competency Based Training for Suicide Prevention – Acute Care Settings.
 This 1.5 hour in-person training (with a few online components) uses active learning to empower nurses in acute care settings with essential tools for identifying patients who may be at-risk and keeping them safe.
 The process nurses learn with the training’s APNA AIDE Algorithm is easily incorporated into their current assessments and will not add significant time to their workload.

 By completing this competency based training, nurses who work in acute care will be able to: